 Concurrent Enrollment and Financial Aid

-Taking classes at another institution through concurrent/transient enrollment will affect how your financial aid awards pay.
+Taking classes at another institution through concurrent/transient enrollment may affect how your financial aid awards disburse.

 UNF Net Price Calculator